Alogani/NimGo/README.md

 No async/await, no pragma, no Future[T] everywhere !

 Only one word to remember : **goAsync** (and optionaly **wait**, but seriously who needs that ?)

-## Current state

-All working features can be found [here](https://github.com/Alogani/NimGo/discussions/26).

-For now, NimGo is a single-threaded library.
-On Araq's advice (and maybe it's help), NimGo will be transformed towards a multi-threaded library (like Golang).
-This specific transformation has its own roadmap that can be found [here](https://github.com/Alogani/NimGo/discussions/17).

 ## Documentation